 A parking surcharge in the amount of up to \$400,000 is due from the Pittsburgh Penguins each year and is deposited into the Authority restricted New Arena capital reserve account.
-The Pittsburgh Penguins hockey season was abruptly cut short in April 2020 due to the COVID 19 pandemic and was not back to 100% capacity for the 2021 season (which is played September to April).
-This resulted in a deposit of \$105,476 and \$311,826 for the team's fiscal years ending July 31, 2021 and 2020, respectively, to the New Arena capital reserve account.
+This resulted in a deposit of \$555,026 and \$105,476 for the team's fiscal years ending July 31, 2022 and 2021, respectively, to the New Arena capital reserve account.
 In October 2021, the Board authorized increasing both daily and event parking surcharges to provide the funding due for the capital reserve fund.